ig3/srf/README.md

 The percentage of 'correct' responses (not 'Again') is a factor in determining the intervals of cards.
 The percentCorrectTarget is the target percentage of 'correct' responses.

 The interval and due date of cards are adjusted according to the difference between the Percent Correct and this target, multiplied by percentCorrectSensitivity.

+Cards actually have two interval values: interval and lastinterval.
+The interval value is the interval, including any adjustments.
+The lastinterval value is what the interval was when the card was last reviewed, without any adjustments.

+Revlog also has two interval values: interval and lastinterval.
+But here their values are different.
+The value of interval is the new interval of the card, after review, based on the ease.
+The value of lastinterval is the unadjusted interval of the card the last time it was reviewed.
+It is used to determine if the card has matured or lapsed.
+It is redundant with the interval value of the previous revlog record for the card but saves a lot of lookup producing the statistics.

 #### percentCorrectSensitivity